Growing Big Garlic! Our Secrets.

 Updated: Feb 15, 2022

-We've been growing garlic for a long time, at GroEat Farm, and would like to share with you some of our secrets on how to achieve large garlic bulbs.
-Even after 30+years of growing garlic, we too are still learning about better methods and strategies on growing garlic.
-Every year is a little different due to weather, temperatures, microbes and soil conditions.
-We present to you, ten steps, from pre-planting preparation through harvest, to help you grow your biggest garlic heads yet.
+We would like to Share Our Secrets on how to Grow Big Garlic!
+Even after 30+years of growing garlic, at GroEat Farm, we too are still learning better methods and strategies on growing bigger and more flavorful garlic.
+Every year, the growing conditions are a little different due to weather, temperatures, microbes and soil conditions.
+We present to you, Eleven (11) steps, from pre-planting preparation through harvest, to Help You Grow Big Garlic.
 We will focus specifically on Hardneck Garlic.

 1. Select Ideal Garlic Plot Location.
 Begin by selecting a "Garlic Plot" that receives full sun, during the day, (throughout the spring and summer).
 Garlic thrives in full sun.
 Choose a location that receives (at least) 6-8 hours of sunlight per day during the spring and summer.
 Garlic planted in an area that is shaded may fail to sprout anything above ground or they may produce very small bulbs as compared to garlic that receives full sun.